ZurichNLP/understanding-mbr/README.md

 The exact Python version we used for the experiments is `3.6.12`. `scripts/create_venv.sh` calls `pyenv` to set this specific version, assuming it was installed previously with `pyenv`.
 If you don't have `pyenv` on your system you can either a) install it (which can be complicated) or b) use the default Python 3 available on your system, which will probably not lead to an error.
 If b) then you need to remove calls to `pyenv` in `scripts/create_venv.sh`.

 The script above also assumes that `virtualenv` is installed on the system.
+If that is not the case you can either a) install `virtualenv` or b) use the [Python standard library replacement](https://docs.python.org/3/library/venv.html).

 **Install software**